Welcome to UNICEF USA!

 2020 is a year no one will ever forget.
 The unchecked spread of COVID-19, which has killed over 1.3 million people worldwide, closed schools and shaken the global economy, has exacerbated already existing crises in such places as Syria and Yemen and brought 270 million people to the brink of starvation.
 2020 will also be remembered as one of the worst hurricane and cyclone seasons in years.
 With climate change intensifying flooding and destruction, 2020 has logged more tropical cyclones than ever before, exacting an incredibly heavy toll on the world’s children.

 There's never been a better time to give to those in need and support charities that are committed to safeguarding the planet and the quality of life for future generations.
-But with so many worthy organizations, tackling an endless array of problems, it can be extremely difficult to choose the best charities to donate to in order to make your donation count.
+But with so many worthy organizations tackling an endless array of problems, it can be extremely difficult to choose the best charities to support in order to make your donation count.

 The best charities to donate to: How to decide?

 Reflecting upon the causes you care about and the problems you most wish to solve will help you decide which charities are best to donate to.
 This year, with the world desperate for a COVID-19 vaccine, ending the pandemic is a global preoccupation — and certainly top of mind for UNICEF.
-When a COVID-19 vaccine is ready, UNICEF will lead global efforts to procure and supply vaccine doses for 92 lower- and middle-income countries, and serve as procurement coordinator for 80 higher income countries.
+As COVID-19 vaccines become available, UNICEF will lead global efforts to deliver vaccine doses for more than 180 low- and middle-income countries.

 This breakthrough can't come soon enough.
 The new coronavirus coupled with climate change has heightened the severity of risks already facing the world's most vulnerable children, including human trafficking, hunger and nutrition, public health, equity, domestic violence, civil rights and water scarcity.
 If you want to maximize your impact, it's hard to find a cause that touches more lives than the global fight to stop COVID-19.

-As head of procurement and supply for COVAX — a multilateral initiative led by the World Health Organization and Gavi, the Vaccine Alliance, to ensure equitable distribution of an approved vaccine, UNICEF is taking a leading role in relieving the pandemic's impacts on children.
+As head of procurement and supply for COVAX — a multilateral initiative led by the World Health Organization and Gavi, the Vaccine Alliance to ensure equitable distribution of the COVID-19 vaccine, UNICEF is taking a leading role in relieving the pandemic's impacts on children.
 With a presence in 190 countries and a 70-year-plus history of being in the right place at the right time, UNICEF is ideally suited to the task ahead.
-By the end of 2021, UNICEF and its partners aim to have 2 billion COVID-19 vaccine doses available across 186 countries.
-That's enough to protect high-risk and vulnerable people, as well as front-line health workers, who are essential to averting a setback in decades worth of progress in child health.
+By the end of 2021, UNICEF and its partners aim to have 2 billion COVID-19 vaccine doses available across more than 180 countries.
+That's enough to protect high-risk and vulnerable people, as well as front-line health workers, who are essential to averting a setback in decades' worth of progress in child health.

 Every child is precious — no matter where he or she lives.
 And UNICEF believes that all children, especially the most vulnerable, come into this world with the same basic human rights.
 This year, the 31st anniversary of the Convention on the Rights of the Child, UNICEF has waged a tough battle to keep COVID-19's ripple effects from eroding those rights.